zmoore-usgs/coastal-hazards/README.md

 coastal-hazards
 ===============

 With more than half of the American people living along our Nation's coasts, extreme beach and cliff erosion can dramatically alter coastal ecosystems, cause billions of dollars' worth of coastal development, and even threaten human life.

 Through projects like the National Assessment of Coastal Change Hazards and regional studies of nearshore processes, the US Geological Survey is uncovering the science behind coastal change hazards and providing data, tools, and scientific knowledge to help coastal planners, resource managers, and emergency operations as they work to reduce risk along our coastlines.

 ## Using Docker

 This project has support for running locally via Docker.
 The first step in getting the projcet to run in docker is to create the SSL certificate keystore and trust store that the project needs.

 ### Setting up the Docker Containers
+REMOVE
 #### 1).
 Creating the keystore

 1. In the project `Docker` directory run the following command where `<your docker IP>` is replaced with the IP address of the docker container that your CCH Portal service will be deployed on.